mitmath/18335/README.md

 * Accuracy <= backward stable algorithms + well-conditioned problems
 * Vector and matrix norms

 **Further Reading:** L. N. Trefethen, Lectures 12 and 15.
 Also, see the notes about [stability of sum](https://github.com/mitmath/18335/blob/spring21/notes/summation-stability.pdf) and [equivalence of norms](https://github.com/mitmath/18335/blob/spring21/notes/norm-equivalence.pdf).
+If you are interested in learning more about [Julia](http://julialang.org/), take a look at this [video tutorial](https://mit.zoom.us/rec/share/Q31OQsQ_BdyRaWkdL7Yfib3Dc_uiUYXzEtqvrpjk_ePslt6QcIyvdPU9dnwBEuI.bCSR-o__1yxMIo5r?startTime=1613772007000) offered by Steven Johnson, and also this [repo](https://github.com/mitmath/julia-mit).

 ### Lecture 4 (September 15)
 * Solving Ax = b